d-e-s-o/bpflint/cli/USAGE.md

   -C, --context <CONTEXT>
           Number of lines to show before and after the lint match

+      --print-lints
+          Print a list of available lints

+  -v, --verbose...
+          Increase verbosity (can be supplied multiple times)

   -h, --help
           Print help (see a summary with '-h')